-We’ve pulled together a list of book titles that we think might be helpful for those living with a brain tumour, having lost someone to the devastating disease, or understanding the challenges facing those who work in front line of treatments.
+We’ve pulled together a list of brain tumour book titles that we think might be helpful.
+These books could be useful to anyone living with a brain tumour, having lost someone to the devastating disease, or understanding the challenges facing those who work in front line of treatments.

 We’ve summarised the books on this page and provided a link to where you can buy them online.
-Don’t forget, if you buy from Amazon, you can use Amazon Smile (check out our article on this in our autumn 2018 issue of Believe magazine here) or if shopping on other sites, try using easyfundraising - either way, you can shop online and raise funds for Brain Tumour Research at the same time.
+Don’t forget, if you buy from Amazon, you can use Amazon Smile or if shopping on other sites, try using easyfundraising - either way, you can shop online and raise funds for Brain Tumour Research at the same time.
 What's not to like?

 A Brain Tumour Travel Tale – Claire Bullimore

 “In 2008 I was diagnosed with a rare brain tumour when I was 25...
 I keep a diary that I have now turned into this book.
 The book shows my true emotions and hardships of a brain tumour, surgery, recovery and then the scars inside and out.” – Claire Bullimore

 Admissions: A life in Brain Surgery – Henry Marsh

 Henry Marsh has spent a lifetime operating on the surgical frontline.
 There have been exhilarating highs and devastating lows, but his love for the practice of neurosurgery has never wavered.